Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 ##### Workaround for building C++ and JavaScript UWP apps

-Create a **temporary** blank UWP project in C# to get copies of required assemblies.
-Right click on Project and click Manage NuGet Packages and install Microsoft.Azure.Devices.Client NuGet package
+Create a **temporary** blank UWP project in **C#** to get copies of the required dependent assemblies since you failed to installl the assemblies.
+Right click on Project and click Manage NuGet Packages and install [Microsoft.Azure.Devices.Client] [[lnk-NuGet-package] NuGet package.

 Build the project